aytuncdemr/TCP-Client/README.md

 # Explanation

 TCP-Client is a project that you can create Client sockets for your programs.
-It supports basic message sending\recving.
+It supports basic message sending\recving and file recving.

 # Issues